Professional wrestling double-team maneuvers: Aided piledriver

 Any double-team move in which one wrestler help another to perform a piledriver on an opponent by pushing down on the opponent’s foot for more impact.
 In a variation of the move, the second wrestler jumps off the turnbuckle while pushing the opponent’s feet downward for even more damage, this is well known as a spike piledriver (not to be confused with a one-person spike piledriver).
-The move was famously used by the Brain Busters, the New Age Outlaws, and FTR as the "Mind Breaker".
+The move was famously used by the Brain Busters, the New Age Outlaws, and FTR, the latter of which dubbed it the Mind Breaker.

 Aided powerbomb

 Also known as a spike powerbomb, this is any double-team (sometimes triple-team) move in which one wrestler help another to perform a powerbomb, either by aiding the wrestler to get the opponent up on to their shoulders or by pulling down on the opponent as they get dropped down, to force them into the mat harder.
-A three-person variation exists, popularized by The Shield.
+A three-person variation also exists, popularized by The Shield.
 The double team powerbomb is known as Old school Powerbomb, while the three-person variation is known as Triple Powerbomb.

 Aided superbomb

 In this version one partner sits on the top rope facing the ring.
 The second partner stands behind the opponent (both facing the first partner).
 The second partner then puts their head under one of the opponent's arms and lifts them into the air, placing them on the first partner's shoulders (with the opponent's legs around their neck).
 From there the first partner stands up and jumps forward, powerbombing the opponent from the second rope down to the ring.
-The Dudley Boyz made this move famous by putting their adversaries through tables.
+Although it was initially used by ECW tag team The Pitbulls, The Dudley Boyz went on to popularize this move, usually by putting their adversaries through tables.